Open-Access Event Registrations

 - Secure any financial support for your event

-- Liaise with Midsumma about ticketing and event changes
+- Liaise with Midsumma about ticketing and event listing changes

-- Complete your Event Data Survey at the conclusion of your event (contractually, you won’t receive box office settlement until the survey is completed)
+- Complete your Event Producer Survey at the conclusion of your event and provide audience and attendance numbers

 - Organise Public Liability Insurance for your event